Touro University Nevada: Community resources

-Recently, Touro University Nevada opened a free physical therapy clinic run by TUN physical therapy students that are supervised by licensed physical therapy faculty.
+Touro University Nevada opened a free physical therapy clinic run by TUN physical therapy students that are supervised by licensed physical therapy faculty.

 Research

 Touro University Nevada faculty specialize in a wide range of basic and applied research in fields including: autism, cardiovascular physiology, cell biology, evolutionary biology, infectious diseases, neuroscience, osteopathic manipulative medicine, oncology, regenerative medicine, and women's health.
 Research conducted at Touro University Nevada has been funded by grants from the National Institute of Allergy and Infectious Diseases and the Schultz Engel Purpose Trust.

 Facilities

 To accommodate growth and focus resources on academic needs, Touro University Nevada purchased two existing, flexible shell buildings within Henderson’s Black Mountain Business Parks.
 Touro University Nevada currently occupies 142000 sqft the first building with classrooms and laboratories, offices, a university library, common spaces and clinics.
 The university will more than double its space with the next expansion of building one, adding 165000 sqft.
 Building two is currently occupied by rental tenants, and holds 200000 sqft of space that the university may use for growth.